frabjous/fregeifier/README.md

 The Fregeifier has only been tested on linux, but may work on other unix-like environments.

 The Fregeifier requires [php](https://www.php.net/), a TeX distribution such as [texlive](https://tug.org/texlive/), the [mutool](https://www.mankier.com/1/mutool) program from the MuPDF project, and of course [pandoc](https://pandoc.org) to use the pandoc filter.

+A big thanks to the developers of all these (open source) tools.

 ## Installation